 - What is the significance of these locations?

 Geology is the study of the Earth.
 It deals with the composition of Earth materials, the structure of the Earth, and the processes that are constantly reshaping the Earth’s surface.
 Geology is also interested in the history of life on earth and how living organisms have interacted with the physical world over geologic time.
-Geologists are essential: in finding the energy resources and raw materials we need for survival, but area also concerned with the protection and preservation of many Earth resources; for understanding natural hazards that may cause loss of life and economic damage; and to help lessen or prevent damage to the environment.
+Geologists are essential: in finding the energy resources and raw materials we need for survival but also protecting and preserving Earth resources; for understanding natural hazards that may cause loss of life and economic damage; and helping reduce or prevent damage to the environment.